Balanced softmax cross-entropy for incremental learning with and without memory: Experiments

 The average incremental accuracy of the IL-Baseline on CIFAR100 is reported in Table~\ref{tab:alpha} with \subref{tab:alpha:5} 5 incremental steps and \subref{tab:alpha:10} 10 incremental steps depending on the value of the weighting coefficient $\alpha$ used.

 As expected, we can see in both settings that decreasing the value of the weighting coefficient $\alpha$ will reduce the plasticity of the model and thus increase the final accuracy of the 50 base classes.
 The smaller the weighting coefficient $\alpha$, the higher the final accuracy of the base classes.
-Depending on the constraints of the problem, it is possible to use the weighting coefficient $\alpha$ to balance the trade-off between rigidity and plasticity while limiting the impact on the overall final performance of the model: for example by using $\alpha = 0.1$, the accuracy of the 50 base classes increases by 16.30\% while the final overall accuracy of the model only decreases by 3.01\% compared to using the default value of 1.0 for the Balanced Softmax Cross-Entropy.
-Experimentally, it appears that using the default value of $\alpha = 1.0$ achieves the most balanced performances between the bases classes and the latest classes in both the 5 and 10 incremental steps settings.
-However, it does not achieve the highest average incremental accuracy and using a smaller value for $\alpha$ may improve it.
+Depending on the constraints of the problem, it is possible to use the weighting coefficient $\alpha$ to balance the trade-off between rigidity and plasticity while limiting the impact on the overall final performance of the model: for example on CIFAR-100 with 5 incremental steps by using $\alpha = 0.1$, the accuracy of the 50 base classes increases by 16.30 \emph{p.p.}\ while the final overall accuracy of the model only decreases by 3.01 \emph{p.p.}\ compared to the default value of 1.0 for the Balanced Softmax Cross-Entropy.
+Experimentally, it appears that using the default value of $\alpha = 1.0$ achieves the most balanced performances between the base classes and the latest classes in both the 5 and 10 incremental steps settings.
+However, it does not achieve the highest average incremental accuracy, and using a smaller value for $\alpha$ may improve it.
 To this end, using the proposed Meta Balanced Softmax Cross-Entropy is an effective solution as it reaches the highest average incremental accuracy in both settings.
 This demonstrates the advantage of this method for determining a correct value for the weighting coefficient $\alpha$ without performing several trials.
-However, the Meta Balanced Softmax Cross-Entropy seems to favorize the old classes.
-This may explain why this method does not further improve the accuracy compared to the Balanced Softmax cross-entropy in cases where the latter already favorize old classes as it is the case when combined with LUCIR for example.
+However, the Meta Balanced Softmax Cross-Entropy seems to favor old classes.
+This may explain why this method does not improve the accuracy compared to the Balanced Softmax cross-entropy in cases where the latter already favors old classes as it is the case when combined with LUCIR for example.